Pluxbox/radiomanager-cli/docs/ItemApi.md

 Post a current playing item, keep structure

-Post a current playing item, keep structure
+Post current playing Item.
+Can be existing Item referenced by external_id.
+When Items are moved, this function **will attempt to** keep Items' ModelType structure in rundown.

 ### Example